Only it wasn’t winter. It was March, almost Easter, and a time, I’d supposed, for primrose lined paths, sparkling sunshine and hosts of daffodils.

 Do I regret walking the C2C in these conditions?
 During the coldest March since 1962?
 Nope, not for a moment.
 It was physically the most challenging … er, challenge that I’ve ever done; the total cumulative ascent is equivalent to climbing Everest; it was Northern England showing off at her wildest and rawest; the satisfaction of completion was immense and, significantly, we had the paths, fells, moors and mountains mostly to ourselves.
 A rare honour.

 Heck, I even got to see those March daffodils.

 Do I rate the C2C as the second best walk in the world (according to one survey of ‘experts’)?
 Well, I’ve formed an opinion but I’m not going to tell you what it is.

 Walk Wainwright’s Coast to Coast yourself and see what you think.

-I have written a detailed, day-by-day account of this walk on my other blog – ‘The Walking Gardener’.
+I have written a detailed, day-by-day account of this walk, with many more photographs, on my other blog – ‘The Walking Gardener’.